Life’s too short to be in a job you’re not happy in. With enough focus and proactive action, anyone can create a career that they love.

 After working in a professional job for a few years, it’s likely you’ll progress into a position of increased responsibility.
 This could mean leading a team for the first time, or simply having an increased workload and more ambitious deliverables.
 As someone who started managing a team early on in my career, I understand both the rewards and the challenges associated with a significant increase in responsibility.

-Career coaching can help you develop the internal skills and resources you need to be an effective leader.
+My career coaching programme can help you develop the internal skills and resources you need to be an effective leader.
 This could include the ability to manage upwards as well as downwards, developing communication skills to enable you to have difficult conversations, and the ability to manage a high volume of urgent priorities while balancing multiple stakeholder relationships.

 - Get clear on your career motivators, values, skills and strengths